 Now imagine this: you create a news article, select the text you want to turn into a video, and in a jiffy, you have video content + a completely natural voiceover that follows the text.
 All this with almost zero effort.

 And then what?

 Host the video on YouTube.
-Embed it at the beginning of your article just like The New York Times or GrandPrix247 do, and you will not only satisfy different audiences and their preferences for consuming content but also increase the likelihood of earning additional money.
+Embed it at the beginning of your article, and you will not only satisfy different audiences and their preferences for consuming content but also increase the likelihood of earning additional money.

 This is by far the smartest and easiest way for publishers to include videos in their articles without having to pay a fortune.
 With digital newsrooms, this is extremely important because of the speed of reporting.
 You get to publish a story (or breaking news even) and a video that summarizes this story SIMULTANEOUSLY, which beats all the competing media that are missing out on the latest tech trends.